privacybydesign/irma-frontend-packages/plugins/irma-popup/README.md

 This plugin can handle all the options that the [`irma-web` plugin](../irma-web) accepts.

-## Extensions
+## Extra behaviour
 The `irma-popup` plugin makes it possible for users to abort the session by closing the popup.
-Therefore, when using this plugin, the `start` method of `irma-core` can also reject its promise using the callback message `ClosedByUser`.
+When using this plugin, the `start` method of `irma-core` will reject its promise in this scenario using the callback message `Aborted`.